dsanson/Pandoc.tmbundle/README.markdown

 ## Paths ##

-You may need to set the PATH variable in TextMates Preferences -> Advanced -> Shell Variables to include the path to pandoc.
+You may need to set the PATH variable in TextMate's Preferences -> Advanced -> Shell Variables to include the path to pandoc.

+## Locale ##

+If you get a "hGetContents: invalid argument (Illegal byte sequence)" error, you need to set the LANG variable in TextMate's Preferences -> Advanced -> Shell Variables to something like "en_US.UTF-8".
+See [this thread](https://groups.google.com/group/pandoc-discuss/browse_thread/thread/3c5c156ac60a3f5a) for details.

 ## Citations ##